 Given the increase of public scrutiny in relation to issues affecting the broader community, we are hearing more about Royal Commissions as a means of investigation.
 Royal Commissions are the highest form of inquiry on matters of public importance which is why they are being considered in the public domain.

-Will your organisation or firm be required to prepare a response to a Notice to Produce for any of the upcoming Royal Commissions?
+Will your organisation or firm be required to prepare a response to a Notice to Produce for the upcoming Disibility Services Royal Commission?

 Having supported law firms, in-house legal teams and government departments on 11 of the past 12 Royal Commissions and Inquiries with data audit, collection and document review (and more), Law In Order’s team of Royal Commission experts are well placed to ensure you can efficiently and cost-effectively respond to Notices to Produce within required timeframes.